Moniaar/SDO_Course/README.md

 15. **Slicing**: Excludes the end index (e.g., `my_list[1:3]` includes indices 1 and 2).
 16. **Range Exclusion**: The `range()` function excludes the end value (e.g., `range(1, 5)` generates `1, 2, 3, 4`).
 17. **Flexible Range**: `range()` generates numbers that can be used outside a `for` loop or converted to a list (e.g., `list(range(3)) = [0, 1, 2]`).
+18. A list comprehension is a list that is created based upon an existing list.
+You loop through the existing list and, optionally, perform some operation on each successive value before adding that value to the new list
+19. To create a list of items that cannot be changed. you cab use Tuples to do just that.
+Python refers to values that cannot be changed as immutable.
+A tuple is identical to a list except it is immutable.
+A tuple is a simple data structure but can be very useful when you want to store a set of values that should not be changed.
+20. Tuples are technically defined by the presence of a comma; the parentheses make them look neater and more readable.
+If you want to define a tuple with one element, you need to include a trailing comma: single_element_tuple = (8,).
+Without the trailing comma, it would just be an integer, not a tuple.

 ---